 Now, Suwajanakorn is working on a browser plugin to help natively identify deepfake videos and stop the spread of disinformation.

 How Could This Impact Your Business?

-Sure, global politics and pop culture are significant to many people, but how much of a threat could it really be to your business?
-Unfortunately, it may not be long before it could have a significant impact upon you.
+Sure, global politics and pop culture are significant to many people.
+However, how much of a threat could it really be to your business?
+Unfortunately, it may not be long before it could have a significant impact on you.

-In the meantime, there are plenty of other threats that you also have to contend with that could easily damage your business and its reputation just as much as some fabricated video footage could.
+In the meantime, there are plenty of other threats that you also have to contend with.
+They could easily damage your business and its reputation just as much as some fabricated video footage could.
 WheelHouse IT can help to protect your operations from these threats.
 Give us a call at (877) 771-2384 to learn more about what we have to offer.